valencik/mastersAPSC/documents/thesis/thesis.md

 All efforts have been taken to ensure the research procedures can easily be extended and repeated on new NSR data.

 ## Data Preparation
-The NSR data is maintained in a custom EXCHANGE format @winchell2007nuclear.
+The NSR data is maintained in a custom EXCHANGE format @nsr-manual.
 This format is flat text that is not suitable for direct analysis.
 To fully utilize the data, it needs to be easily parsed into a data structure for analysis and use.
 The approach least likely to introduce errors is to transform the data into a common format for which parsers already exist.